 New Jersey Makes It Easier for Essential Employees to Get Workers’ Comp for COVID-19

-On September 14, 2020, New Jersey Governor Murphy signed a law that makes it easier for essential employees in the state to qualify for workers' compensation benefits when they get COVID-19 during the coronavirus pandemic.
-Under N.J.
-Senate Bill 2380, which is retroactive to March 9, 2020, the state will presume that COVID-19 is a work-related illness covered by workers' comp if an essential worker contracts the disease during a time period when the employee is working away from home during the public health emergency.
+In September 2020, New Jersey Governor Murphy signed a law that made it easier for essential employees in the state to qualify for workers' compensation benefits when they get COVID-19 during the coronavirus pandemic.
+Under the law, which is retroactive to March 9, 2020, the state will presume that COVID-19 is a work-related illness covered by workers' comp if an essential worker contracts the disease during a time period when the employee is working away from home during the public health emergency.
 If the employer (or its insurer) denies the claim, it would have to prove that the employee wasn't exposed to the virus at work.

-If you can’t work for more than seven days because of your on-the-job injury or illness, you will be entitled to receive temporary total disability benefits.
+If you can’t work for more than seven days because of your on-the-job injury or illness, you will be entitled to receive temporary total disability (TTD) benefits.
 In New Jersey, these benefits are 70% of your average weekly wages before the injury, but there is a maximum and minimum that changes every year.
-For 2020, the weekly maximum benefit is $945, and the minimum is $252.
+For injuries that happen in 2021, the weekly maximum benefit is $969, and the minimum is $258.